-Indonesia Commits Building Inclusive Economy, Harmonious Human: President Jokowi
+Indonesia Committed to Building Inclusive Economy, Harmonious Human: President Jokowi

 Date 25 November 2020